 An archipelago of coconut fringed islands that scatter the Indian Ocean, the Maldives has long tempted daydreams of Robinson Crusoe escapes, but dip below the glistening waters and the diving is just as inspiring.
 Although you will find healthy coral gardens in abundance, divers continue to be drawn to the area for the mammoth amount of marine life.
 But with 26 atolls, there is a lot of ground (or sea) to cover (over 115 square miles, to be exact).
-This is where we come in; we've donned our masks and scoured the seas to find the crème de la crème of the Maldivies diving.
+This is where we come in; we've donned our masks and scoured the seas to find the best dive sites in the Maldives.

 whale shark swimming over coral reef, Maldives